 The intention of the legislator is to encourage the growth of start-ups in order to bridge the gap between Italy and other EU countries.

-The first implementation phase of the Investor Visa programme showed that the measure has so far met with limited interest.
-The provision referred to in paragraph 10 of the “Relaunch Decree” therefore aims to encourage the use of the program, with particular emphasis on forms of investment of a productive nature, through a halving of the financial thresholds for operations directed towards corporations (from 1 million to 500 thousand euros) and, in particular, towards innovative start-ups (from 500 thousand to 250 thousand euros).
+The first implementation phase of the Investor Visa programme showed that the measure was met with limited interest.
+Therefore, the provision referred to in paragraph 10 of the “Relaunch Decree” aims at encouraging the use of the program by halving the minimum investment thresholds to obtain the so-called “Investor Visa”: